Mutation Analysis for Cyber-Physical Systems: Scalable Solutions and Results in the Space Domain: Related Work

 The largest cyber-physical system investigated in a mutation analysis study is the one considered by Ramler et al., who qualitatively assessed mutation analysis with the application components of a safety critical industrial system (around 60,000 LOC, in total)~\cite{Ramler2017}.
 Their main outcomes included the identification of the most frequent test suite weaknesses~\cite{Baker2013} identified by means of mutation analysis (a) imprecise and over-optimistic oracles, (b) poor selection of test data conditions, and (c) child procedures not tested within the parent.
 Although Ramler et al. indicate that scalability issues prevent the practical applicability of mutation analysis, they do not address this challenge.
 In this paper, we complement the findings of Ramler et al. with a comprehensive solution for scaling mutation testing to industrial cyber-physical systems and a large-scale empirical evaluation.

 Earlier investigations of mutation analysis for safety-critical systems focus on the representativeness of mutants, an objective that is orthogonal to ours.
 Daran et al. conducted a study to identify if mutations are correlated with real faults~\cite{daran1996software}; the experimentation was carried out on a critical software from the civil nuclear field.
-Andrews et al., instead, explored the relation between hand-seeded and real faults in the software \emph{Space}~\cite{andrews2005mutation}.
-Space was developed by ESA and has been used as case study subject in software engineering papers since 1998~\cite{frankl1998further}.
+Andrews et al., instead, explored the relation between hand-seeded and real faults in the software \emph{Space}~\cite{andrews2005mutation}. \JMR{1.3}{Space is a space software development utility, verifying the consistency of a specification file with a reference grammar and constraints~\cite{SPACE}}, that was developed by ESA and has been used as case study subject in software engineering papers since 1998~\cite{frankl1998further}.

 To summarize, our work includes the largest industrial embedded software benchmark ever considered in the scientific literature on mutation testing and analysis; in addition, it complements existing findings, focusing on the applicability of mutation analysis to embedded software in cyber-physical systems, with a comprehensive solution (complete mutation testing pipeline) for scalable mutation analysis and its extensive evaluation.